coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 ## Deploy the documentation

 Now that the documentation has been updated and committed to the repository, you can deploy the documentation.
-You can read more about how this works at the [Mkdocs website](http://www.mkdocs.org/user-guide/deploying-your-docs/), but it basically comes down to a single command.
+The documentation is hosted on Heroku, so in order to deploy it, we need to first build the files that make up the site, and then push those files up to Heroku.

 First ensure that you have the latest version of the documentation on your local machine:
 ```